mhallin/tamarack/README.rst

 Tamarack consists of three parts: a *collector library* which resides in your application.
 The collector will feed the *receiver server* data, which is then presented in the *explorer*.
-The data is stored in Cassandra_ and can be scaled up depending on the needs of your application.
+The data is stored in PostgreSQL_ and can be scaled up depending on the needs of your application.
 The collector is designed to cause minimal overhead in your application.